chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/getting-started.md

 ### 4. Add some text documents to the collection

 Chroma will store your text and handle embedding and indexing automatically.
 You can also customize the embedding model.
+You must provide unique string IDs for your documents.

 {% TabbedCodeBlock %}